MinishLab/evaluation/README.md

 # Evaluation

 This repository can be used to evaluate word embeddings on several tasks.
+All tasks are implemented as MTEB tasks and can be run using the same interface.

 ## Usage